What Is the HST?

 However, if the road vehicle is acquired from a non-GST/HST registrant in a non-participating province and the vehicle is then taken to a participating province, the purchaser must pay the provincial motor vehicle tax when registering the vehicle, and cannot claim an input tax credit (ITC).

-Contact the Revenu Québec office nearest you for the rules governing the supply of other property and services in a participating province.
+Contact our client services or the Revenu Québec office nearest you for the rules governing the supply of other property and services in a participating province.
 Such supplies include:

 - intangible personal property